handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 tracking data is where the interesting challenges arise.
 Events are rarely conceived in the way they are later used.
-This is a reflection of the fact that it is unlikely that you will know the right questions until you see historical results, or product priotiries may change in a way that requires new insights.
+This is a reflection of the fact that it is unlikely that you will know the right questions until you see historical results, or product priorities may change in a way that requires new insights.

 Over the years I've seen some amazing implementations and some failures.
-For that reason I've come up with a solution that increases consistency and completness across events.
+For that reason I've come up with a solution that increases consistency and completeness across events.
 One of the most common consistency issues that arrises is when data is stored in different ways, such as using different fields to identify the same type of entity.
-For example, if a page which tracks manufacturer creation sends only the id, whereas a purchase of an item with a manufacturer sends the manufacturer uuid, or just the name, reconciling the manufacturer in these cases can be cumbersone.
-In addition to being more complicated to query, it can have enourmous performance implications if you need to query a seperate database to flesh out the missing attributes in your data.
+For example, if a page which tracks manufacturer creation sends only the id, whereas a purchase of an item with a manufacturer sends the manufacturer uuid, or just the name, reconciling the manufacturer in these cases can be cumbersome.
+In addition to being more complicated to query, it can have enormous performance implications if you need to query a separate database to flesh out the missing attributes in your data.

-To tackle these concerns at Handshake, we took the aproach of building a convention around generating which pieces of data are relevant to tracking an entity.
-This includes the attributes of any entity implicetly related to the model, such as a child or parent.
-This is done by creating a central definition for each entity, and then passing the model to a function wich generates the key/values to be sent to the tracking event.
+To tackle these concerns at Handshake, we took the approach of building a convention around generating which pieces of data are relevant to tracking an entity.
+This includes the attributes of any entity implicitly related to the model, such as a child or parent.
+This is done by creating a central definition for each entity, and then passing the model to a function which generates the key/values to be sent to the tracking event.

 *The Base Framework*